Mining in Canada

 Mining Sector & Environmental Leadership

 > The Canadian mining industry is committed to responsible environmental stewardship and is focused on supporting the transition to a lower carbon future and being a constructive partner in addressing climate change, reducing footprints and enhancing social and environmentally responsible practices by improving energy efficiencies and reducing GHG emission intensities

 > Canada is well equipped to respond to the growing demand for commodities required in clean energy technologies as we are a key global producer of copper, nickel, and cobalt, and host to advanced mineral projects for rare earth elements, lithium, and graphite.
 These commodities are crucial in the production of solar cells, high-density batteries, and wind turbines

 > Mining makes wind power generation possible.
 More than 220 tonnes of coal is required to build a wind turbine.
-When we explore for minerals and metals we are finding renewable sources of energy too: Way up in northern Quebec, Glencore’s Raglan Mine is replacing diesel fuel with wind power.
-The wind turbine and energy storage facility – the first in Canada – has helped reduce the mine’s greenhouse gas emissions and has the potential to transform the Arctic’s energy landscape
+At the same time, the mining industry is focussed on reducing its own carbon footprint by employing alternative energies.
+For example, in northern Quebec, Glencore’s Raglan Mine is replacing diesel fuel with wind power.
+The wind turbine and energy storage facility – the first of its kind in Canada – has helped reduce the mine’s greenhouse gas emissions and has the potential to transform the Arctic’s energy landscape.

-> Canada’s mining industry is providing the responsibly-sourced minerals and metals that power the technologies of today and of the future.
-As environmental standards grow stricter, advances in technology are making it increasingly possible for mining companies to eliminate the negative impacts of their activities.
+> Canada’s mining industry is providing the responsibly-sourced minerals and metals that power the technologies of today and tomorrow.
+And its own technological advancements are allowing mining companies to eliminate negative impacts of their activities

 > Canada is an energy powerhouse.
 Electricity relies on minerals and metals to be realized.
 For example, copper is essential in both conducting electricity, and in the makeup of wind turbines which can provide a greener alternative to generate the electricity used by Canadians across the country.